Australian governments agree funding split for 2032 Olympics - WHIZ News

 Australian Prime Minister Anthony Albanese visited the Queensland state capital Friday to make the formal announcement about a deal worth an estimated 7 billion Australian dollars ($4.8 billion).

-The federal government will create a new 17,-000 indoor arena at Roma Street, the city’s main public transport hub, and contribute to other stadium and venue refurbishments.
+The federal government will create a new 17,-000 indoor arena to host swimming and water polo at Roma Street, the city’s main public transport hub, and contribute to other stadium and venue refurbishments.
 The state government will be responsible for demolishing and rebuilding the Gabba, which will be the main stadium for the Olympics.

-The Gabba is the long-time home of cricket in Queensland state.
+The 2.7 billion Australian dollars ($1.85 billion) rebuild will add 8,000 seats to increase the capacity to 50,000 at the Gabba, the long-time home of cricket in Queensland state, and incorporate a new subway station in the precinct.
+Construction is set to begin in 2026.

 “This will leave a really lasting legacy for Queensland,” Albanese told local radio station 4BC.
 “It’s an investment that will produce a return with increased economic activity, increased visitors … Queensland is such a fantastic tourist destination and this will really showcase the state.”